PennyLaneAI/qml/glossary/circuit_ansatz.rst

 applied to specific wires.
 Similar to the architecture of a neural network, this only defines the base structure, while the types of gates and/or their free parameters can be optimized by the variational procedure.

-Many variational circuit architectures have been proposed by the quantum computing community [#]_.
-The strength of an architecture varies depending on the desired use-case, and it is not always clear what makes a good ansatz.
+Many variational circuit ansaetze have been proposed by the quantum computing community [#]_.
+The strength of an ansatz depends on the desired use-case, and it is not always clear what makes a good ansatz.

-One can distinguish three different base structures of architectures, namely **layered gate architectures**, **alternating operator architectures**, and **tensor network architectures**.
+One can distinguish three different base structures, namely a **layered gate ansatz**, an **alternating operator ansatz**, and a **tensor network ansatz**.

 Layered gate architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~